kiraistakenlol/epunch/README.md

 The development scripts (`run-user-app.sh`, `run-merchant-app.sh`, and `build-common.sh`) have been modified to automatically clear the Vite cache:

 1. When running `./build-common.sh`, the script will:
+   - Build the common-core package (TypeScript compilation)
-   - Build the common package
+   - Build the common-ui package (Vite build with React components)
    - Clean the `.vite` cache directories in both user-app and merchant-app

 2. When running `./run-user-app.sh` or `./run-merchant-app.sh`, each script will:
-   - First build the common package
+   - First build the common-core package
+   - Then build the common-ui package
    - Clear the specific app's `.vite` cache directory
    - Start the development server

-This approach ensures that changes to the common package are always visible without manual cache clearing.
+This approach ensures that changes to the common packages are always visible without manual cache clearing.

 ## User Journey